 Why is OVRServer_x64.exe always running in the background?

-OVRServer_x64.exe stays on in the background so your VR setup is always ready to go.
-It keeps an eye on your Oculus gear and makes sure everything works smoothly when you want to jump into VR.
+OVRServer_x64.exe stays running in the background so your VR setup is always ready to use.
+It keeps an eye on your Oculus gear and makes sure it starts automatically as soon as you wear your headset and jump into VR.

 Related concern: Why is My Memory Usage So High When Nothing is Running?